sindresorhus/guides/npm-global-without-sudo.md

 -

-NOTE: If you are running OS X, the `.bashrc` file may not yet exist, and the terminal will be obtaining its environment parameters from another file, such as `.profile` or `.bash_profile`.
+NOTE: If you are running macOS, the `.bashrc` file may not yet exist, and the terminal will be obtaining its environment parameters from another file, such as `.profile` or `.bash_profile`.
 These files also reside in the user's home folder.
 In this case, simply adding the following line to them will instruct Terminal to also load the `.bashrc` file:

 ```sh
 source ~/.bashrc